How to get to Machu Picchu: 9 Ways to Visit the Sacred City

 You can either do this trek as a stand-alone for 2 or 3 days hike or combine it with a visit to Machu Picchu.
 In this case, it’s going to be about 3 or 4 days.

-The Lares trek doesn’t require any permit or any limitations so you don’t need to book it in advance as you need for the Inca trail.
+The Lares trek doesn’t require any permit or any limitations, so you don’t need to book it in advance as you do for the Inca trail.

 However, you do need to book your train ticket from Ollantaytambo (where the trek ends) to Aguas Calientes and the entrance ticket to the citadel.